pedromsantos/ts-kata/src/10_Tennis/README.md

     - Check all tests still pass
     - Check code coverage has not dropped
 - Commit after each refactor
+- In case of persistent test fails, use `git reset` to go back to green

 #### Improve readability